Maya Roberts

 Honestly the cleanest tool I've used for collecting client video testimonials.
 The widget looks gorgeous and works everywhere we've embedded it.

-Bold — pastel orange
+Bold · pastel orange

 pill · serif · pastel-orange surface

-Live render — same component your customers embed.
+Sample testimonial, live-rendered in the same component your customers embed.

 Pricing

-$25 / month — less than $1 a day.
+$25 / month, less than $1 a day.

 Everything included.
 Cancel anytime.

-No winner badges or scoring — just the same set of questions answered side by side, so you can read across and decide for yourself.
+No winner badges or scoring, just the same set of questions answered side by side, so you can read across and decide for yourself.

 | Feature | Testimonial.to | Senja | CollectMonial |